AndyQ/Simple-OpenID-OAuth-Server/oauth_server/README.md

 To start the server running, simply run:
 `python run.py`

-This will start the server running on Port 8081
+This will start the server running on Port 8001

-Then, run the appstore in local dev mode and it should by default be configured to talk to this OAuth server.